ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 abort with error of type "invalidBatchSize".

 Next, the Aggregator checks that the batch has not been aggregated too many times.
-This is determined by the maximum batch lifetime, `max_batch_lifetime`.
-Unless the query has been issued less than `max_batch_lifetime` times, the Aggregator MUST abort with error of type "batchLifetimeExceeded".
+This is determined by the maximum number of times a batch can be queried, `max_batch_query_count`.
+Unless the query has been issued less than `max_batch_query_count` times, the Aggregator MUST abort with error of type "batchLifetimeExceeded".

 Finally, the Aggregator checks that the batch does not contain a report that was included in any previous batch.
 If this batch overlap check fails, then the